 There are two city centre pay on foot car parks.
 These are the St Mary's and Sunniside multi-storey car parks which are council operated car parks and operate a Pay on Foot system of parking.
-There is one other council operated multi storey car park in the city centre at the Civic Centre, which operates a pay and display method of parking and the RingGo cashless option.
+The Civic Centre car park closed in April 2022 and is not included in the table above.

-The council's eleven chargeable off-street car parks are located in the city centre and Roker and operate a pay and display system and the RingGo cashless option.
+The council's eleven chargeable off-street car parks are located in the city centre, Seaburn and Roker and operate a pay and display system and the RingGo cashless option.